qsniyg/maxurl/CONTRIBUTING.md

   - While not a strict rule, I don't use `\d` or `\w` as I find that specifying exactly which characters are allowed allows it to be easier to understand and modify.
 Your choice though :)

-- Ensure that no modern JS (ES2015+) is used, at least without a fallback that should work on all browsers.

-  - The only exception to this that comes to mind is requiring `BigInt` for certain calculations.
-However, note that the `n` suffix is not used, and it is surrounded by a try/catch block.
-This is to ensure the rest of the script will work, even if that one particular section doesn't.
-    - Note that implementing a `BigInt` fallback for older browsers isn't out of scope, just low priority.

 - You'll probably see that a lot of the rules don't follow many of the guidelines above.
 More recent rules tend to follow the guidelines better, but older rules haven't been updated, and are often either too specific or too generic as a result.
 I try to update them as I see them, but since there are literally thousands